 - Type: Robot

-Get the iRobot Roomba i7+ robot vacuum at Best Buy.
+Get the iRobot vacuum for hardwood floors at Amazon or Best Buy.

-What to Consider When Choosing the Best Vacuum for Hardwood Floors
+What to Consider When Choosing a Vacuum for Hardwood Floors

-Before searching for the best vacuum for hardwood floors, users will want to consider the options that matter most.
-Start by determining the type of vacuum desired, then look at the features, such as dustbin, filtration options, attachments, and more.
+When searching for the best vacuum for hardwood floors, shoppers often want to consider the options that matter most.
+Buyers almost always start by determining the type of vacuum desired, but the features, such as dustbin, filtration options, attachments, and other special features are also worth considering when looking for a new model.

 Other options include handheld vacuums, which are smaller and often better for tough-to-reach areas or tight corners, and robot vacuums, which do all the work after proper programming.
 There are also wet/dry vacuums for hardwood floors that use water or a cleaning solution to get the tougher spots but can also be used as a simple dry vacuum.
 Within these types are options such as corded or cordless, different styles of dustbins, and more.